UBC-MDS/DSCI522_group315/report/report.md

 <caption>

 Table 1.
-REF selected features and their weights.
+RFE selected features and their weights.

 </caption>